-Arlington Public Schools and ResourcePath are launching sentinel surveillance daily rapid antigen testing program on September 13th.
-The goal of the program is to help monitor COVID-19 infection in school children and staff and minimize risk of outbreaks.
-Testing is an important component of the comprehensive safety plan designed by Arlington Public Schools which includes improved ventilation and detailed cleaning; requiring mask wearing indoors and on buses, social distancing when possible, vaccine mandate for teachers and staff and contact tracing.
+ResourcePath launched the first weekly COVID-19 Surveillance Program in partnership with Arlington County Public Schools.
+The goal of the program was to help monitor for COVID-19 infection in school children and staff and minimize the risk of outbreaks.
+Within the first month of APS Surveillance Testing, over 15 outbreaks were prevented.
+Testing is an important component of a school’s comprehensive safety plan, which includes improved ventilation and detailed cleaning; requiring mask wearing indoors and on buses, social distancing when possible, vaccine mandates for teachers and staff, and contact tracing.

 FREQUENTLY ASKED QUESTIONS